MicrosoftDocs/architecture-center/docs/reference-architectures/serverless/cloud-automation.md

 Azure Functions are available with [the following three pricing plans](https://docs.microsoft.com/azure/azure-functions/functions-scale).
 Choose the plan depending on your automation scenario.

-1. **Consumption plan**.
+- **Consumption plan**.
 This is the most cost-effective, serverless plan available, where you only pay for the time your function runs.
 Under this plan, functions can run for up to 10 minutes at a time.
 Start with this plan for the most basic scenarios.

-1. **Premium plan**.
-Consider using [Azure Functions Premium plan](https://docs.microsoft.com/azure/azure-functions/functions-premium-plan) for automation scenarios with additional requirements, such as a dedicated VNet, a longer execution duration, and so on.
+- **Premium plan**.
+Consider using [Azure Functions Premium plan](https://docs.microsoft.com/azure/azure-functions/functions-premium-plan) for automation scenarios with additional requirements, such as a dedicated virtual network, a longer execution duration, and so on.
 These functions can run for up to an hour, and should be chosen for longer automation tasks such as running backups, database indexing, or generating reports.

-1. **App Service plan**.
-Hybrid automation scenarios which use the [Azure App Service Hybrid Connections](https://docs.microsoft.com/azure/app-service/app-service-hybrid-connections), will need to use the App Service plan.
+- **App Service plan**.
+Hybrid automation scenarios that use the [Azure App Service Hybrid Connections](https://docs.microsoft.com/azure/app-service/app-service-hybrid-connections), will need to use the App Service plan.
 The functions created under this plan can run for unlimited duration, similar to a web app.

 Both the Consumption and Premium plans are execution-based models.
 See the [Azure Function pricing](https://azure.microsoft.com/pricing/details/functions/) when considering these plans.
 The App Service plan is a dedicated, *always on* model.
 Refer to the [App Service pricing model](https://azure.microsoft.com/pricing/details/app-service/windows/) when considering this plan.